Unislash/BBPlanner/README.md

 1. A Stat Forecaster, which estimates the max stats a character would have at level 11
 1. Links to other community resources

+As the project has matured, I've continued to add additional useful tools and capabilities over the years.

 # A note to code spelunkers
 This is a personal project.
 I definitely took a few shortcuts, but I felt like the code complexity was going to stay pretty small.
 Eventually I regretted taking those shortcuts, but hey, it's just a fun project.